-A few weeks ago, I posted the 5 Best Financial Decisions I Ever Made.
-Today, we will look at the other side of the coin and share some of my worst financial mistakes.
+A while back, I posted the 5 Best Financial Decisions I Ever Made.
+Today, I will look at the other side of the coin and share some of my worst financial mistakes.
 Nobody is perfect and we all make mistakes.
-The important thing is to embrace your mistakes and learn from them, right?
+The important thing is to embrace your failures and learn from them, right?
 That’s the best way to grow.
 Imagine how boring life would be if you never made any mistakes.
 It means you’re being too conservative and never take any chances.
 Never making any mistakes will limit your personal growth.

 “If you’ve never failed, you’ve never tried anything new.”
 Albert Einstein said that.

 I made my shares of financial mistakes, but I have been pretty lucky and avoided the big ones.
 A lot of families are in financial trouble because they make many of these fundamental mistakes.

 - Spend more than you make – Obviously, this is not sustainable, but people still do it.
 The only scenario this would work is if you’re retired and you’re in spend-down mode.

 - Build up high interest debt – The average U.S. household owes over $6,000 in credit card debt.
 That’s not good.
 Also, the average student loan debt for recent college graduates is nearly $30,000.
 Student loan debt is becoming a huge problem for the next generation.